mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             Originating class or ``nullptr``

         Parameter ``thread`` (mitsuba::Thread):
-            Thread, which is reponsible for creating the message
+            Thread, which is responsible for creating the message

         Parameter ``file`` (str):
             File, which is responsible for creating the message